palasthotel/blockX/README.md

 ## Use Composed Blocks / Inner Blocks
 You can use Gutenbergs [innerBlocks](https://developer.wordpress.org/block-editor/how-to-guides/block-tutorial/nested-blocks-inner-blocks/) with a composed block in BlockX.
+This allows you to generate a new block that uses existing blocks.

 ### Create composed block
 Composed blocks are very similar constructed to containers.
 They need to extend _ComposedBlockType abstract class which comes with the interface _IComposedBlockType that forces you to add some required functions.
 The minimal setup looks like this: